contentful/apps/examples/entry-list/README.md

 yarn start
 ```

-To test, you can create an app definition in your Contentful organization settings pointing to `http://localhost:3000` and registering the `entry-list` locations.
+To test, you can create an app definition in your Contentful organization settings pointing to `http://localhost:3000` and registering the `entry-list` location.

 [Read the docs](https://www.contentful.com/developers/docs/extensibility/app-framework/) for more information.